secwest/RobustRust/RustSyntacticSugarList.md

 9. Scoped attributes: `#[attr]` for applying an attribute to an item in a limited scope.
 10. Custom derive: `#[derive(MyTrait)]` for implementing custom derive macros that generate trait implementations.
 11. Nested imports: `use std::{fs, io};` for importing multiple items from the same path in a single `use` statement.
-12. Underscore in numeric literals: `1_000_000` for improving readability in numeric literals.
 13. Extern types: `extern type Foo;` for declaring an opaque type with an unknown size and alignment.
 14. Binding modes: `ref` and `ref mut` for binding to a reference or mutable reference in pattern matching.
 1. Try blocks: `try { ... }` for using the `?` operator within the block and propagating errors to the enclosing scope (experimental feature).